Use of Transmission and Reflection Complex Time Delays to Reveal Scattering Matrix Poles and Zeros: Example of the Ring Graph: Discussion

 To summarize, we note that divergences in all time delays can be tuned into existence through variation of uniform attenuation $\eta$, or perturbations that systematically vary $E_n$, $\Gamma_n$, $t_n$, or $r_n$.

 What is the practical limit for the maximum value of time delay?
-Experimentally, time delay requires two nearby data points with which we calculate a finite difference approximation to the derivative of $\ln (\det [S])$.
-However, the singularity is at a single point in frequency, hence we can never achieve the true divergence, although we can get arbitrarily close by taking finer steps in parameter space.
-Of course losses will limit any practical measurement of time delay, as demonstrated with CPA experiments.\cite{Chen2021gen}
+Constructing time delay from experimental $S$-parameter data requires two nearby data points with which we calculate a finite difference approximation to the derivative of $\ln (\det [S])$.
+However, the singularity is at a single point in frequency, hence we can never achieve the true divergence this way, although we can get arbitrarily close by taking finer steps in parameter space.
+On the other hand, one can tune to the CPA condition of a physical system containing a non-zero loss and create an unbounded time delay at one frequency, as demonstrated with CPA experiments in microwave graphs \cite{Chen2021gen}.

 The introduction of complex time delay analysis now offers the opportunity to study the detailed evolution of poles and zeros in the complex plane when scattering systems are subjected to a variety of perturbations.
 A number of methods to controllably drive poles and zeros around the complex plane have been developed in different contexts.
-As an example in the case of the ring graph, several authors have examined the question of what trajectory an embedded eigenvalue pole leaves the real axis as the ring graph is perturbed.\cite{Exner10,Lee16,Lawn21} Another opportunity is the manipulation of reflection zeros in the complex frequency plane for multi-port scattering systems to create what are known as reflectionless scattering modes (RSM).\cite{Dhia18,Swee20} Reflection ($\tau_R$) and reflection difference ($\delta \mathcal{T}$) complex time delays will enable monitoring of reflection zeros so that they can be tuned to the real axis to establish RSMs.\\
+As an example in the case of the ring graph, several authors have examined the question of what trajectory an embedded eigenvalue pole leaves the real axis as the ring graph is perturbed \cite{Exner10,Lee16,Lawn21}.
+Another opportunity is the manipulation of reflection zeros in the complex frequency plane for multi-port scattering systems to create what are known as reflectionless scattering modes (RSM) \cite{Dhia18,Swee20}.
+Reflection ($\tau_R$) and reflection difference ($\delta \mathcal{T}_R$) complex time delays will enable monitoring of reflection zeros so that they can be tuned to the real axis to establish RSMs.\\

 Wave chaotic systems have scattering properties that are very sensitive to changes in boundary conditions.
-This makes such systems well suited to act as sensors of perturbation, such as motion or displacement of objects located in the scattering domain, through the concept of scattering fidelity.\cite{Sch05a,Sch05b,Bini09,Bini10,Bini13} In addition, there exists a class of sensors that are based on the coalescence of two or more eigenmodes.\cite{Wier14,Hod17} In all cases, the longer the dwell time of a wave in a monitored space, the greater its sensitivity to small perturbations.\cite{Hougne20,Hougne21}
+This makes such systems well suited to act as sensors of perturbation, such as motion or displacement of objects located in the scattering domain, through the concept of scattering fidelity \cite{Sch05a,Sch05b,Bini09,Bini10,Bini13}.
+In addition, there exists a class of sensors that are based on the coalescence of two or more eigenmodes \cite{Wier14,Hod17}.
+In all cases, the longer the dwell time of a wave in a monitored space, the greater its sensitivity to small perturbations \cite{Hougne20,Hougne21}.